Nordix/nfqueue-loadbalancer/test/README.md

 ### UDP

-It is not simple to test UPD bandwidth with `iperf`.
+It is not simple to test UDP bandwidth with `iperf`.
 Basically you have to set the bandwidth using the `-b` flag and check what happens ([report](report-udp2G.md));